shivkantx/updated-portfolio-web/README.md

-# 🚀 Shiv’s Developer Portfolio
+# 🚀 Shiv Kant's Developer Portfolio

-Welcome to my **Updated Portfolio Web** — a sleek, responsive portfolio to showcase my projects, skills, and experience as a web developer.
+Welcome to my **Updated Portfolio Web** — a modern, responsive, and elegant portfolio built using **React + TypeScript** to showcase my projects, skills, and contact information.

-[🔗 Live Demo](https://your-live-portfolio-link.com) <!-- Replace with your actual deployed URL -->
+🔗 [Live Demo](https://your-deployment-url.com) <!-- Replace with your actual Netlify or GitHub Pages link -->

 ---